 Some eBook platforms do require users to create a separate account.
 This guide provides information about which platforms require logins and the type of login required.

 Do I need to pay to use an eBook?

-No, you do not need to pay to use an eBook, or any other electronic content.
-The library has purchased access to our e-content so you can use it free of charge.
+No, if the library has purchased access to the electronic content, you do not need to pay to use an eBook or other electronic content.
 If you are being prompted for payment, please contact email@example.com.